chbooks/styleGuide_ebooks/readme.md

 ####Epigraph
 ####Contents

+* The entries in the TOC must be HTML links so that users can click to go to a specific location.
 * if page numbers are present, from the print edition, please remove them
 * "ibooks:reader-start-page" attribute TK
 	* `￼<nav epub:type="landmarks">  <ol>    <li><a href="coverpg.xhtml" epub:type="cover">Cover</a></li>    <li><a href="titlepg.xhtml" epub:type="titlepage">Title Page</a></li>    <li><a href="chapter.xhtml" epub:type="bodymatter">Start</a></li>    <li><a href="bibliog.xhtml" epub:type="bibliography">Bibliography</a></li></ol> </nav>`
 * construct this page as near to the epub3 spec as possible

 	`<nav epub:type="toc">    	<ol>      		<li><a href="chapter1.xhtml">Chapter 1</a>         		<ol>          			<li><a href="chapter1.xhtml#figure1">Figure 1</a></li>         		</ol>			</li>      		<li><a href="chapter2.xhtml">Chapter 2</a></li>    	</ol>	</nav>`
+* Possible contradictory info from Amazon, check their guidleines

 ####Foreword